 - Compile all the application materials.

-- Deliver completed application materials to the main office at Como, Harding or Johnson High School and ask them to put in the Upward Bound mailbox.
+- Deliver completed application materials to the main office at Como, Harding, Johnson, or North St. Paul High School and ask them to put in the Upward Bound mailbox.